‘We want to make it better’: Rochester General Hospital nurses unionizing

+However, while their efforts to form are still underway, Rochester Regional Health is not on board.

-Lisa Coulombe has been a nurse for 20 years and a nurse at Rochester General for 7 years.
-Right now, she works in RGH’s Interventional Radiology department.
+Lisa Coulombe has been a nurse for 20 years and a nurse at Rochester General for seven years.
+Right now, she works in RGH’s Interventional Radiology Department.

 “When I started here, about seven years ago, I worked in a unit and everybody was happy.
 I was proud of the care that I gave.
 I could help the other nurses and that’s different now,” Coulombe said.